amohapatra3/amohapatra3.github.io/website/docs/api-docs/data-types.md

 ## Data type documentation writing process

-My approach when it comes to parameter descriptions is to include the following:
+My approach when writing parameter descriptions is to include the following:

 - a description of what the parameter is
 - a description of any applicable caveats and considerations
 - any applicable default values

-To avoid making descriptions too detailed, I also try to link to a topic in the developer guide that can provide more context.
+To avoid making descriptions too detailed, I also typically link to a topic in the developer guide that can provide more context.

 Putting together descriptions for the `RestartPolicy` parameters was part of the greater project of documenting restart policies.
 I followed these steps to create the documentation:

 1. I **read through high-level and low-level design documents** to get an understanding of what a restart policy is, and why it matters.
 2. I then drafted my documentation for the restart policies feature, including these data type parameter descriptions.
+The documents described default values and constraints that I noted in my draft descriptions.
 3. After creating a draft, I **sought the feedback of the tech lead, engineering manager, and the product manager**.
-After some back and forth, I had finalized descriptions ready to publish.
+After some back and forth, the descriptions were ready to publish.

 ## Portfolio sample: `RestartPolicy` data type documentation